 Dig Up Old Contact Information

 1. Do you still have your loved one’s old email address?
 An email address is a great way to track someone down across the internet, even if the address is no longer in use.

 2. If you’re still holding onto an old phone number, it may still be technically active, even if it’s not being used.
-You can use a reverse phone number search to get information about who owns the phone attached to it, or who used to own it.
+You can use a reverse phone lookup to get information about who owns the phone attached to it, or who used to own it.

-4. If you had your loved one’s contact information saved in your phone at some point, there may be a way to recover it.
+4. If you had the contact information for long-lost relatives saved in your phone at some point, there may be a way to recover it.
 Even if you’re not able to roll back your contacts, try looking around for an old phone that would have something saved.

 5. You may be trying to find an old friend whose home you visited so often that you can still recite the address, even years later.
 Performing an address search is a great way to track that person down.